w3c/wot/plugfest/2018-bundang/result.md

 * Panasonic:
   - Out of Time

+* Siemens:
+  - Out of TIme
+  - Issue: node-wot implementation not finished in time

 #### 3.4.2 Discovery using Feature of Interest -- was Other Issues (4)

 * Fujitsu: